jeromeetienne/imageprocessing.js/README.md

 ## Status
 Code contains no known bugs.
 The release isn't documented enougth.
-It has been written for web-5 augmented gesture demo.
+It has been written for web-5 augmented gesture demo in tQuery

 ## TODO
 * make an example
+  * DONE super simple stuff
-* write a jsdoc, produce the docs too
+* write a jsdoc
+  * DONE generate the html pages for it
-* publish that on gh-pages
+* DONE publish that on gh-pages